jirkavrba/shady-urls/README.md

 First of all, why would you want that?

- Try thinking about it a second time, perhaps going outside, touching the grass.
+ Try to give it a second thought, perhaps go outside, touch the grass.

  If you still want to host the project, install elixir toolchain, run `mix deps.get` and finally start the local dev server `mix phx.server`.